zharmad/SpinRelax/README.md

 - [ ] Make a module to contain the header python scripts.
 - [ ] First Refactor code to simplify workflow stages, such as moving bash processing to within respective python scripts.
+- [*] v0.2 - Port to Python3.
 - [x] v0.1 - Initial upload of the dirty version using a mixture of bash, python, PLUMED2, and optionally GROMACS.

+## Workflow changes in October 2021.

+- Changed syntax user QoL: center-solute-gromacs.bash
+- Converted to Python-3.
+Work in progress.

 # General Information